 I have to applaud Ira Glass for his frank statements about the importance of afterschool programs in this episode.
 He references a study Shirley Brice Heath conducted over ten years, studying 120 afterschool programs.
 She stumbled upon a finding that surprised even her; Ira Glass describes,

-"Arts programs were more effective at changing kids lives than any other kind of program for kids.
+It is still hard to advocate for funding for arts programs, arguably even harder than when this program was recorded.
+And yet anyone who has led or participated in such programs can attest to their power."Arts programs were more effective at changing kids lives than any other kind of program for kids.
 More than sports and academic programs, more than community service programs.
 The art kids not tended to come from worse backgrounds than kids in the other programs... but after being in these programs, they became kids who were more likely to read for pleasure, they were more likely to be in honors societies, get academic honors, they were more entrepreneurial, they started projects, they were more willing to teach other kids.

 "Shirley Brice Heath said that's because the arts programs tended to involve kids in more collaborations with each other.
 They were just doing harder stuff.
 And critiquing it, and making big plans, and contingency plans, and reevaluating plans, and they learned all these verbal skills.